XiangmingKA/academic-kickstart4/content/project/A Path Tracer/index.md

 +++

 # Overview
-This is a Monte-Carlo rendering systems that supports global illumination, interpolating parameters, texture mapping, shaders, bounding volume hierarchy accelerating, and depth of field rendering<br>
+This is a Monte-Carlo rendering systems that supports global illumination, interpolating parameters, texture mapping, bounding volume hierarchy accelerating, and depth of field effected rendering, etc..<br>
-I independently accomplish it under the guidance of Prof. Pradeep Sen <br>
+I independently accomplish it under the guidance of Prof. Pradeep Sen. <br>

 The main workflow of the program is as follows: <br>
 1. Implement a basic Whitted-style ray tracer. <br>